Hackshed/HS_MISTer_Wiki/mister_tips.md

 ### MiSTer FPGA Tips

 F1 on main screen changes background image
+F9 on main screen takes you to the linux command prompt

 Names.txt
 To rename the cores with something more meaningful, create a file on the root of the SD card called names.txt